vladov210/Barry_1_/README.md

 To run the application:

 1. Execute `auth_manager.py` to make sure authentication works.
-2. Run `main.py` to fetch and display the satellite data.
+2. Run `python main.py` to fetch and display the satellite data.

 ## Contributing